Explained: What is YouTube?

 You can also invite people to view your videos using Google Circles.
 Please note, you need to link your channel with Google+ in order to share a private video with other users.
 Click here for info on how to connect a YouTube channel to a Google+ profile.

-YouTube allows you to disable comments entirely on videos or users have the options to approve each comment before they are published, this can help avoid risks of experiencing cyber bullying.
+YouTube allows you to disable comments entirely on videos or users have the options to approve each comment before they are published, this can help avoid risks of experiencing cyberbullying.
+See how to disable comments.

 YouTube has a Safety mode, a setting which gives users the opportunity to bar mature content.
 It is an “opt-in” setting, which means that it won’t take effect until you switch it on.
-The setting filters search results to remove videos with mature content or videos that has been age restricted, meaning that such content will not show up in video searches, related videos, playlists, shows or movie sections.
-While no filtering system is 100 per cent accurate, we recommend that parents of young children enable this feature.
+The setting filters search results to remove videos with mature content or videos that have been age-restricted, meaning that such content will not show up in video searches, related videos, playlists, shows or movie sections.
+While no filtering system is 100 percent accurate, we recommend that parents of young children enable this feature.